nigomezcr/Computational-Tools-For-Physicists/README.md

 ## 2 Makefiles

 Use of makefiles or bash scripts to make automatic compilation, running and compiling.
+Use as

+> make

+or

+> make *instruction*

+For use in a different folder:

+> make -f $HOME/path/to/Makefile

 ## 3 Installing Program

 Examples of programs installed from source.

+### Compiling of installed libraries
+In c++, compiling with g++, use:

+> g++ -I $HOME/local/include -L $HOME/local/bin/filename.cpp -llibname

+if the header are in $HOME/local/include and the libraries are in $HOME/local/bin

 ## 4 Debugging